michaelorella/lignin-kmc/README.md

                              The S:G (guaiacol:syringyl) ratio.
 The default is 1.
        -t TEMPERATURE_IN_K, --temperature_in_k TEMPERATURE_IN_K
                              The temperature (in K) at which to model lignin biosynthesis.
 The default is 298.15 K.
+       --chain_id CHAIN_ID   The chainID to be used when generating a tcl file, which can be used to generate a pdb file (see LigninBuilder).
+This should be one character.
+If a longer ID is provided, it will be truncated to the first character.
+The default value is L.
+       --psf_fname PSF_FNAME
+                             The file name for psf and pdb files, designated when generating a tcl file, which can be used to generate the psf and pdb files (see LigninBuilder).
+The default value is lignin.
+       --toppar_dir TOPPAR_DIR
+                             The directory name where VMD should look for the toppar file(s), designated when generating a tcl file to be used by VMD (see LigninBuilder).
+The default value is 'toppar/'.

 For example, to use an S to G ratio of 2.5, 12 initial monomers, and up to 18 monomers (only would not reach this if there was insufficient time; the default 1 s will be plenty), with the remaining variables set as their